Skip to main content Skip to footer

 In Salford, digital access is more than a convenience—it’s a lifeline.
 Yet, many residents still face barriers to getting online.
 That’s why Salford is proud to launch Connect 15, a community-powered initiative designed to close the digital divide and bring essential digital support within a 15-minute walk of every resident.

-Connect 15 is funded through the Strengthening Communities Digital Inclusion Fund, awarded to the Greater Manchester Combined Authority (GMCA).
+Connect 15 is funded through the Strengthening Communities Digital Inclusion Fund, awarded by the Greater Manchester Combined Authority (GMCA).
 This fund empowers local authorities to create sustainable, locally driven digital inclusion solutions that respond to real community needs.
 Salford’s approach focuses on underserved areas—those more than 1km from existing digital support hubs—and aims to increase access to digital skills, devices, and services for those most at risk of exclusion.

 Connect 15 aligns with Salford’s broader goals—promoting inclusion, tackling inequality, and creating places where people want to live.
 By embedding digital support into everyday community life, this project is not just about technology—it’s about opportunity, empowerment, and connection.